S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Peer Domain**: Two peer domains are contained within the same immediate superdomain, and may be overlapping.
-**Peer Drivers**: Two drivers existing as a direct consequence of a response to the same superdriver, are called peer drivers.
 **Primary Driver**: The primary driver for a domain is the main driver that people who account for that domain respond to, **Principle**: A basic idea or rule that explains, guides or controls how something happens or works.
 **Role**: An area of accountability defined by a domain and assigned to an individual.